 Chet Baker

-He also gained popularity as a vocalist and cultural figure.
+In addition to trumpet, he gained popularity as a vocalist and cultural figure.

 Famous Classical Trumpet Players